 Don McKay is a poet who is fascinated with geology.
 I am a printmaker who loves using the old letterpresses at the Coaker Foundation’s Advocate Press.
 Because Port Union is home to an exciting fossil, Haootia Quadriformis, and because fossils are a kind of print, I suggested to Don that he write a poem and I create a print about it.
-Our collaboration is on display this summer at the Factory Museum as part of the Aspiring Geopark display.
-The image on the right, “Tern and Seaweed” was created for the first stanza of Don’s first poem.
-I had a lot of fun making cyanotypes with families in Terra Nova National Park in August.
-Later this month, Don and I will discuss this first poem in a talk with the Bonavista Biennele’s resident artist Meghan Price.
-Our project will end with a month-long residency and concluding workshop in October.
-The details are listed below.
+The results of our collaboration will be launched on the Thanksgiving Day weekend, at the Coaker Foundation’s first Text & Image Workshop.
+(See below.)
+The image on the right, “Tern and Seaweed” was created for the first stanza of Don’s first poem, and is an etching and cyanotype combination.

-The Advocate Guardian’s 1st Text & Image Weekend: October 12 & 13, 2019.
-Start planning to come out to Port Union on the Thankgiving Day Weekend when Don McKay and I will launch our “PreCambrian Braille” letterpress broadsides.
-The weekend will include a talk/walk by Don on nature poetry, an intro to the Advocate Press and Typesetting 101 by me, time to create and write, and a reading and launch of our project in the evening.
-The workshops are limited to six poets and six artists, but the walk/talk, and the evening launch are free and open to the public.
+The Coaker Foundation’s 1st Text & Image Weekend: October 11, 12, 13, and 14, 2019.
+Start planning to come out to Port Union on the Thankgiving Day Weekend when Don McKay and I will launch our “PreCambrian Braille” letterpress broadsheets.
+The weekend will include a talk/walk with Don Johnson to see the Catalina fossils, a challenge to create a metaphor about deep time, and print it on a rubbing participants will make on the Catalina dome.
+On Saturday evening Don McKay and I will launch our project, and we are hoping participants will bring something for a show and tell.
+The workshops are limited to six writers and six artists, but the evening launch is free and open to the public.
 All events will start from the Coaker Foundation’s Factory, Main Street, Port Union.
-The workshop is $60 for two days.
-To reserve a space for the workshop please email me:morganjlee(at)hotmail(dot)com (We are pleased to say that this project is sponsored by ArtsNL.)
+The workshop is $60 for two days, with spillover time on Monday for extra time writing or creating art.
+To reserve a space or for more information please email me:morganjlee(at)hotmail(dot)com (We are pleased to say that this project is sponsored by ArtsNL.)